afoland/tabbyAPItesting/README.md

 The code assumes you have a tabbyAPI server running on 127.0.0.1:5000 with a chat model already loaded

+User must provide in the python code the location of an api_keys.yml file with the keys for the tabbyAPI server

 call_tabby_basic.py : A very basic no-frills call to the API with a simple prompt

 call_tabby_json_validate.py : A call using a simple 2-element json schema that tracks how often the returned response conforms